weareopensource/Angular/archi.md

 Generaly speaking, we recommand developpers to have 3 modules by feature.
 * One main module that provides directives, components, containers, pipes, ie all pieces that are related to the view itself
 * One store module to expose and handle the data state handled by the feature
-* One last module to manage routing if required.
+* One last module to manage routing, if required

 # Authentication